Genesis 31: Lessons from Jacob’s Trip Home Regarding Your Journey to Heaven

 Jacob and Laban form a covenant of peace4

 • Be at peace with others.
 Like Jacob, Isaac, and Abraham, you are commanded to be at peace with others.
 “If possible, so far as it depends on you, be at peace with all men.”
 (Ro.
 12:18).
 “Have salt in yourselves, and be at peace with one another.”
 (Mark 9:50).
 If you stay at peace with others around you, Jesus promises to bless you: “Blessed are the peacemakers, for they shall be called sons of God.”
 (Matt.
 5:9).
 Are you a peacemaker to those in conflict?
-If you quarrel, fight, or cause conflict, what kind of witness for Christ are you?
+If you quarrel, fight, or cause conflict, what kind of witness for Jesus are you?

 • Forgive those who persecute you.
 Jacob had many reasons not to enter into a covenant with Laban.
 Laban’s covenant with Jacob contained one-sided and slanderous implications that Jacob stole his children by carrying them away by the sword (Gen. 31:26) and that Jacob’s flocks still belonged to Laban (Gen. 31:43).
 Jacob had worked for all that he had.
 Laban also threatened that he could have hurt Jacob if Jacob’s God had not stopped him (Gen. 31:29).
 He further threatened Jacob without reason regarding the mistreatment of his wives (Gen. 31:50).
 He also showed no conviction in his beliefs by basing his covenant on both the “God of Abraham and the God of Nahor.”
 (Gen. 31:53).
 Abimelech’s covenant with Isaac also contained a false allegation that they had allegedly “29 . . . not touched you and have done to you nothing but good and have sent you away in peace.”
 (Gen. 26:29).
 Jacob’s complaints against Laban show that he had not forgiven him.
 He still felt bitter after being cheated for 20 years.
 But Jacob (like Isaac) chose peace over conflict: “A man’s discretion makes him slow to anger, and it is his glory to overlook a transgression.”
 (Prov.
 19:11).
 “Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you.”
 (Eph.
 4:32).
 “For if you forgive others for their transgressions, your heavenly Father will also forgive you.”
 (Matt.
 6:14). “bearing with one another, and forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you.”
 (Col. 3:13).
 Have you forgiven those who have harmed you?
 Or, like Jacob, do you lash out at those who oppress you and speak poorly about them to others?